Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Why self-care matters more than you think

 You’ve probably heard the empty cup metaphor before.
 It’s overused because it’s true.
 When you’re running on fumes, everything costs more: your energy, your patience, your ability to make good decisions.
-The NHS Five Steps to Mental Wellbeing consistently shows that small, regular practices outperform reactive fixes.
+The NHS Five Steps to Mental Wellbeing — connect with others, be physically active, learn new skills, give to others, and pay attention to the present moment — consistently shows that small, regular practices outperform reactive fixes.
 You don’t need a crisis to start taking care of yourself.
 You need a Tuesday.

 Chronic stress suppresses your immune function, raises cortisol, and disrupts sleep architecture.
 A 2017 meta-analysis in Brain, Behavior, and Immunity synthesising data across decades of research found that psychological stress measurably increases inflammatory markers in the body, including C-reactive protein and interleukin-6.
 The connection between mental load and physical health isn’t theoretical.
 It’s measurable, and it’s the reason self-care belongs in the same category as brushing your teeth: non-negotiable maintenance.